CIG v DEFY MEDIA

 Unless you’ve either been in a coma since 2012, or just crash landed on Earth, you’ve probably heard of the on-going train wreck that is the Star Citizen videogame project.

 A lot has been written about it; ranging from the defects in the project promises, to the toxic members of the project backers who are waging a war of attrition against dissent.
 As these things go, seeing as this is videogaming where drama rules the day, one media outlet, having been contacted by ex-employees of the company, decided to investigate.
-That being The Escapist, for which Liz Finnegan wrote a scathing article back in 2015 entitled Star Citizen Controversy Reaches Boiling Point.
+That being The Escapist, for which Liz Finnegan wrote a scathing article back in 2015 entitled Eject!
+Eject!
+Is Star Citizen Going to Crash and Burn?.
 This was during the height of the drama following the Interstellar Citizens blog which I had written months earlier in July.
-Previously, it had all started with their Star Citizen Employees Speak Out on Project Woes article.
+It had all started with their Star Citizen Employees Speak Out on Project Woes article.

 Naturally, most of us who aren’t frigging idiots, or illiterate as it comes to these things and the law, just pointed and laughed.
 Many memes were created; and the lols were plentiful.
 The media (1, 2, 3, 4, 5, 6) had a field day, and heck even Ken White over at Popehat, had this to say: